Academy of

 Application and Fees

-The application for the oral examination will be sent to the dentist once the five clinical cases have been passed.
+The application for the oral examination will be sent to the dentist once the four clinical cases have been passed.
 The application and fee must be received at the ACDI Office prior to scheduling.
-The fee is 10,000 INR
+The fee is 20,000 INR

 With the successful completion of the oral examination, a dentist becomes a Fellow Member of ACDI.
-On failing the oral examination, dentist may retake the oral examination one time immediately following the expiration of their three-year time period.
+On failing the oral examination, dentist may retake the oral examination one time immediately following the expiration of their five -year time period.
 A second failure at the oral examination terminates the fellowship process.

 With the successful completion of the oral examination, a dentist receives the Fellowship of the ACDI.
 The recognition ceremony and presentation of the award will be held at the next annual scientific session.